andalenavals/momentsml/README.md

 Getting started
 ---------------

+### Setup

+The CPU and disk space requirements vary widely between the different applications described in the paper.
+For first experiments similar to what is shown in Section 6 of the paper, a server with at least 16 cores and a few hundred GB of disk space should be sufficient.

-First, add the tenbilac and momentsml packages to your PYTHONPATH as described above (for momentsml) and [here](https://github.com/mtewes/tenbilac) (for tenbilac).
+To begin, add the tenbilac and momentsml packages to your PYTHONPATH as described above (for momentsml) and [here](https://github.com/mtewes/tenbilac) (for tenbilac).
 If you plan to process GREAT3 data, do the same with the momentsmlgreat3 wrapper, as described in [wrappers/](wrappers/).